 Since 2000, releases operated by TESSENDERLO CHEMIE have been measured directly in the discharge channel which flows into the Winterbeek river.
-In 2013, the monthly averaged concentration of 226Ra was lower than 2 Bq/l.
+End 2013 phosphate production was stopped and took away the source of radium discharges; nevertheless the follow-up of these discharges continued in order to assess the possible impact of decommissioning activities.
+In 2014, the monthly averaged concentration of Ra was lower than 2 Bq/l.

-This natural radioactivity is hence being artificially added into the Nete basin, originally through the Grote Laak and presently also through the Winterbeek into the Demer basin.
-The gross alpha values in the Winterbeek ranged between 0.25 and 1.4 Bq/l, while the gross beta values ranged between 2.0 and 6.5 Bq/l (monthly averages).
-The concentration of Ra-226 fluctuated between 0.03 and 2.5 Bq/l.
-Regarding the Grote Laak, the gross alpha values varied from 0.37 to 2.67 Bq/l while the gross beta values varied between 2.1 and 17 Bq/l (monthly average).
-The concentration of Ra-226 has fluctuated between 0.04 and 0.47 Bq/l.
+This natural radioactivity was hence being artificially added into the Nete basin, originally through the Grote Laak and later on also through the Winterbeek into the Demer basin.
+The gross alpha values in the Winterbeek ranged between 0.104 and 1.97 Bq/l, while the gross beta values ranged between 1.2 and 3.5 Bq/l (monthly averages).
+The concentration of Ra-226 fluctuated between 0.006 and 0.9 Bq/l.
+Regarding the Grote Laak, the gross alpha values varied from 0.05 to 0.77 Bq/l while the gross beta values varied between 1 and 3.15 Bq/l (monthly average).
+The concentration of Ra-226 has fluctuated between 0.01 and 0.34 Bq/l.
+In spite of the end of phosphate production, one still observes at some moments a significant concentration of natural nuclides in the water of Winterbeek and Grote Laak, due to resuspension of the contamination already present in the rivers beds.